The Science Fair began 40 years ago at Mineral Area College...

 Science Fair Coordinator

-• Students may set up their projects.
+Students may set up their projects.
 Projects are to remain on display until after the awards assembly.

-• Judges meet in the judging area in the private dining room.
+Judges meet in the judging area in ITC Room 521.
+Breakfast served for judges.

-• Judging of Projects.
+Judging of Projects.
 Students must be with their projects for judging.

-11:30 am – 12:30 pm
+11:30 am -12:30 pm

-• Judging will be stopped for lunch (lunch is provided for judges).
-Cardinal’s Nest Café will be open.
+Judging will be stopped for lunch (lunch provided for judges).

-• Participants must return to their projects by 12:30.
+Participants must return to their projects by 12:30.

-• Judging resumes.
+Judging resumes.
 Students must be with their projects for judging.

-• Projects open to the public.
+Projects open to the public.

 2:30 pm

-• Awards Assembly in the Field House
+Awards Assembly in the ITC Cardinal Center.

-All projects must be removed by 3:30 pm.
+All projects must be removed by 3:30.

-Thank you for coming to the 39th Science Fair at Mineral Area College.
+Thank you for coming to the 40th Science Fair at Mineral Area College.
 We know how much effort is involved for the participants, sponsoring teachers, and parents.
 We appreciate your participation and hope you will return next year.

-“Understanding science is the key to our future.”
+“Understanding science is the key to our future”

 Creative Ability (30 points)